nicolashernandez/READI-LREC22/readability/issues.md

 > ⚠️ **FIXME:** Rename function **score** to **traditional_score**.

 In the module, the score function acts as a gateway to the submodule which calculates traditional scores.
-This can be fixed by renaming it to traditional_score across each file in order for clarification.
+This can be fixed by renaming it to traditional_score across each file for clarification.

 > ⚠️ **FIXME:** function **lexical_cohesion_LDA** might have an issue.